jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (a) in force on or after 15 July 2013; and
   (b) not an enactment that is the whole of, or a portion of, or made under, the Social Security Act 1964; and (c) not amended by the Social Security (Benefit Categories and Work Focus) Amendment Act 2013.
-(2) A reference in column 1 of a row of the following table to a former benefit or amount under this Act must, unless the context otherwise requires, be read as a reference to the new benefit or amount in column 2 of that row.Column 1Former benefit or amountColumn 2New benefit or amountWidow's benefit under, or under section 21 of, this Act, and payable to a person with 1 or more dependent childrenSole parent support under section 20D (if the person has a dependent child aged under 14 years)Widow's benefit under, or under section 21 of, this Act, and payable to a person with no, or with 1 or more, dependent childrenJobseeker support under section 88B (if the person has no dependent child aged under 14 years)Domestic purposes benefit under section 27B, or payable to a person with 1 or more dependent childrenSole parent support under section 20D (if the person has a dependent child aged under 14 years)Domestic purposes benefit under section 27B, or payable to a person with 1 or more dependent childrenJobseeker support under section 88B (if the person has no dependent child aged under 14 years)Domestic purposes benefit under section 27C, or payable to a person, or to a woman alone, with no dependent childrenJobseeker support under section 88BAn amount in Schedule 16 (rates of domestic purposes benefits under section 27B or 27C)The corresponding amount in Schedule 3A (for sole parent support)An amount in Schedule 16 (rates of domestic purposes benefits under section 27B or 27C)The amount in clause 1(ba) of Schedule 9 (for jobseeker support)Domestic purposes benefit under section 27G, or for the care at home of the sick or infirmSupported living payment under section 40D on the ground of caring for a patient requiring careAn amount in Schedule 17 (rates of domestic purposes benefits under section 27G)The appropriate amount in Schedule 6 (rates of supported living payment benefits)Invalid's benefit under, or under section 40 of, this ActSupported living payment under section 40B on the ground of sickness, injury, disability, or total blindnessSickness benefitJobseeker support under section 88BUnemployment benefitJobseeker support under section 88B
+(2) A reference in column 1 of a row of the following table to a former benefit or amount under this Act must, unless the context otherwise requires, be read as a reference to the new benefit or amount in column 2 of that row.The following table has 2 columns.
+Column 1 is headed Column 1 Former benefit or amount and column 2 is headed Column 2 New benefit or amount.Column 1Former benefit or amountColumn 2New benefit or amountWidow's benefit under, or under section 21 of, this Act, and payable to a person with 1 or more dependent childrenSole parent support under section 20D (if the person has a dependent child aged under 14 years)Widow's benefit under, or under section 21 of, this Act, and payable to a person with no, or with 1 or more, dependent childrenJobseeker support under section 88B (if the person has no dependent child aged under 14 years)Domestic purposes benefit under section 27B, or payable to a person with 1 or more dependent childrenSole parent support under section 20D (if the person has a dependent child aged under 14 years)Domestic purposes benefit under section 27B, or payable to a person with 1 or more dependent childrenJobseeker support under section 88B (if the person has no dependent child aged under 14 years)Domestic purposes benefit under section 27C, or payable to a person, or to a woman alone, with no dependent childrenJobseeker support under section 88BAn amount in Schedule 16 (rates of domestic purposes benefits under section 27B or 27C)The corresponding amount in Schedule 3A (for sole parent support)An amount in Schedule 16 (rates of domestic purposes benefits under section 27B or 27C)The amount in clause 1(ba) of Schedule 9 (for jobseeker support)Domestic purposes benefit under section 27G, or for the care at home of the sick or infirmSupported living payment under section 40D on the ground of caring for a patient requiring careAn amount in Schedule 17 (rates of domestic purposes benefits under section 27G)The appropriate amount in Schedule 6 (rates of supported living payment benefits)Invalid's benefit under, or under section 40 of, this ActSupported living payment under section 40B on the ground of sickness, injury, disability, or total blindnessSickness benefitJobseeker support under section 88BUnemployment benefitJobseeker support under section 88B

 ### 17 Regulations for transitional and savings purposes
 (1) The Governor-General may, by Order in Council made on the Minister's recommendation, make regulations prescribing transitional provisions, savings provisions, or both, for either or both of the following purposes: